Have a fun-filled fall in Lenexa

 Sept.
 26–27, 2025 | 4 p.m.–9 a.m. | Black Hoof Park

 Make your first camping experience a success.
 For one night only, Lenexa lets families pitch a tent at Black Hoof Park.
-The kids will enjoy the outdoor nature activities at the shelter and s’mores around the fire pit at Oak Shelter.
+Enjoy outdoor nature activities and s’mores around the fire pit.
 Registration required.
+Learn more

 Fire Safety Fun + Storytime at Family Night